stievie/ABx/INSTALL.md

 ~~~
 4. Create a database with the name `forgottenwars`.
 5. Create the DB structure with importing `sql/schema.*.sql`
-6. Import `sql/data.*.sql`
-7. Download server assets `data` from https://1drv.ms/f/s!Ajy_fJI3BLBobOAOXZ47wtBgdBg and put them into the `Bin/data` directory.
+6. Download server assets `data` from https://1drv.ms/f/s!Ajy_fJI3BLBobOAOXZ47wtBgdBg and put them into the `Bin/data` directory.
 Don't overwrite files that are in the git repository.
-8. Run `run.bat` or `./run.sh` in the root directory
+7. Run `run.bat` or `./run.sh` in the root directory
-9. You may want to create an account key to be able to create an account:
+8. You may want to create an account key to be able to create an account:
 ~~~sql
 INSERT INTO public.account_keys VALUES ('(Random_Guid)', 0, 100, 'My Account Key', 2, 1, '');
 ~~~